FAQ

 Luggage and Laundry

 We use a wonderful service from a Japanese courier company where we can send our large suitcases to our next destination so that we don’t have to carry them with us during train travel.
-With this service the luggage will travel overnight.
-For example, if you leave you luggage with the hotel concierge in the morning, it will travel overnight and arrive at tomorrow’s destination (not to tonight’s’ destination).
+With this service the luggage will travel overnight (transported by road).
+For example, if you leave your luggage with the hotel concierge in the morning, it will travel overnight and arrive at tomorrow’s destination (not to tonight’s destination).
 So you need to keep your personal items you require for tonight and the next day.
+Your luggage always arrives before hotel check-in time (2 or 3pm).

 This great service means you can travel comfortably on the likes of the bullet train without having to man-handle luggage up and down station stairs.